 George says he has a best-selling author, yet, there is no credible source that says he was the best-selling author.
-Maybe one of his books was the best-selling out of all the ones he wrote, but he is falsely implying that he is a “New York Times” best-selling author – and he is not even a published author from an official publishing house as implied.
+Maybe one of his books was the best-selling out of all the ones he wrote, but he is falsely implying.
+He is a “New York Times” best-selling author.
+He is not even a published author from an official publishing house as implied.

 Other people are your greatest resource.
 Most regions have micro-economic climates, and cultures, which produce different buying and selling motivations.
-What these different micro-economic climates, and cultures, mean is that what has worked for a wealth or real estate guru probably will not work for you.
-However, a strategy that would probably work better for you is if you shadow a successful real estate agent and develop their strategies that bring them success.
-Chances are that if you Shadow a successful real estate agent, you will most likely learn their techniques for developing an efficient real estate marketing plan and ultimately end up finding success as a real estate agent for yourself.
+What these different micro-economic climates, and cultures.
+Mean is that what has worked for a wealth or real estate guru probably will not work for you.
+However, a strategy that would probably work better for you is that.
+If you shadow a successful real estate agent and develop their strategies that bring them success.
+Chances are that if you Shadow a successful real estate agent.
+You will most likely learn their techniques for developing an efficient real estate marketing plan.
+Ultimately end up finding success as a real estate agent for yourself.

 - Appeal to authority

 - The False Dilemma Fallacy